zcernigoj/customscript-examples/multitemporal_datafusion_template.txt

 //VERSION=3
-// multitemporal by Harel Dan with data fusion
+// multitemporal with data fusion
-// ADVANCED
+// WARNING: CAN HAVE MISTAKES

 var setup = () => ({
   input: [